bast/paragliding-aerodynamics/slides.md

 - thrust comes from gravity
 - altitude is the fuel
-- airflow typically comes at an angle, not from front
+- in straight and level flight, airflow typically comes at an angle from below, not from front

 ---